 We have identified the key knowledge, skills and attitudes necessary for successful practitioners of this rapidly-evolving, interdisciplinary field, and ensure that our postgraduate researchers have the opportunity to engage in practice, receive feedback and be assessed in each of these areas.
 We are committed to drawing upon research on how learning works and research-based instructional strategies in devising this practice, feedback and assessment.
-We conduct educational research aimed at understanding how aerosol science can be taught effectively and ways in which this can be improved, as well as the experiences of our postgraduate researchers; and (iii) issues relating to doctoral education more broadly.
+We conduct educational research aimed at understanding; (i) How aerosol science can be taught effectively and ways in which this can be improved; (ii) the experiences of our postgraduate researchers; and (iii) issues relating to doctoral education more broadly.

 We are building a community of educators with an interest in aerosol science through our annual forum on education in aerosol science, which considers both classroom teaching and supervisory practice.